Segs/Segs/docs/CONTRIBUTING.md

 > **Note:** _Please don't file an issue to ask a question._ You'll get faster results by using the resources below.

-We have an official message board and a FAQ and where the community chimes in with helpful advice if you have questions.
+We have an official message board and a FAQ where the community chimes in with helpful advice if you have questions.

 * [SEGS Official Forums](https://segs.nemerle.eu/forumz/index.php)
 * [The FAQ Thread](https://segs.nemerle.eu/forumz/viewtopic.php?f=8&t=8244)